Commercial Roof Inspection Guide: Protecting Your Business

 - Look for signs of leaks around windows, walls, or HVAC systems.

-- Investigate the attic or crawlspace for insulation damage or structural issues.
+- A thorough commercial roof inspection must investigate the attic or crawlspace for insulation damage or structural issues.

 3. Additional Features and Attachments